helium/HIP/0000-oui-additional-addresses.md

   - If not, what is the procedure to migrate?
 -->
 ## Success Metrics
 An uptick in OUI deployers and devices traversing the network.
+With accpetance being more DC burn and IOT rewards for hotspot hosts.
 <!--
 What metrics can be used to measure the success of this design?
 Are any new ETL reports needed to measure the success?